Mike Johnson (guitarist): Biography

 Mike Johnson played in his first band at the age of 13 and began writing music at 17.
 He studied classical and electronic music in college in Denver but taught himself the guitar and composition.
 While at college in 1978 Johnson answered an advertisement at a local music store requesting a guitar player "into Henry Cow, Yes…" This put him in touch with bass guitarist and drummer Bob Drake.
 Johnson and Drake initially played in a few cover bands but in 1980 they began experimenting with prepared guitars and tape machines, and recording material Johnson had written.
 "Our goal was to combine the harder edge of progressive rock, as in Crimson and Yes, with the more modern tonalities and experimental approach as reflected in the work of the Art Bears, our major heroes at the time."
 By 1982 they had enough material to perform live and enlisted three other musicians for a brief tour of Denver.
 This band became the first incarnation of Thinking Plague.

 Thinking Plague

-Thinking Plague was active on and off between 1982 and 2004 and quickly achieved prominence in avant-rock circles.
-They made five studio albums, and released one live album recorded at NEARfest in 2000.
+Thinking Plague was active on and off between 1982 and 2019 and quickly achieved prominence in avant-rock circles.
+They made seven studio albums, and released one live album recorded at NEARfest in 2000.
 Johnson and Drake led the group until Drake left in the early 1990s after which Johnson took the helm.
 Most of Thinking Plague's material was composed by Johnson.